AdaCore/training_material/courses/rust_essentials/040_control_flow_basics/07_macros.rst

   - :rust:`todo!()` marks a bit of code as not-yet-implemented
     - Included in the standard library
   - When executed, it immediately causes a **panic**
     - Message indicates the un-implemented code
+    - Works the same in debug AND release modes
   - Useful for sketching out function signatures during development

 .. code:: rust